meaghanjones/get-github-info/README.md

 # Git Get

-#### Git Get allows a user to search for a git hub user and then returns various information on the user and their public repositories.
+#### Git Get allows a user to search for a GitHub user and then returns various information on the user and their public repositories.
 August 5th, 2016

 #### By **Meaghan Jones**